zulip/zulip/docs/production/mobile-push-notifications.md

 * [Configure mobile push notifications to always be sent][mobile-notifications-always] (normally they're only sent if you're idle, which isn't ideal for this sort of testing).
-* On an Android device, download and login to the [Zulip Android app](https://play.google.com/store/apps/details?id=com.zulipmobile).
+* On an Android device, download and log in to the [Zulip Android app](https://play.google.com/store/apps/details?id=com.zulipmobile).
-If you were already logged in before configuring the server, you'll need to logout first, since the app only registers for push notifications on login.
+If you were already logged in before configuring the server, you'll need to log out first, since the app only registers for push notifications on login.
 * Hit the home button, so Zulip is running in the background, and then have **another user** send you a **private message** (By default,